Table of contents

 Plus, chat conversations within Google Meet rooms get registered and exported as an SBV file to the drive, alongside MP4 video.
 You can add this file as a subtitle track in your media player software to see the transcript of written discussions.

-What information will the recording omit then?
+What information will the Google Meet meeting record omit then?
 You won’t be able to capture things like:

 - Expressions and gestures of participants when they weren’t speaking,